GorkemParadise/banking-management-system/README.md

 -📊 Transaction history and reports saved in JSON files

--🔐 Account security, input validation, and error handling

 -🛠️ Admin dashboard for viewing all users and bank statistics

 -💾 Automatic backups for safe data storage

+-🔐 Talk privately and get support with the artificial intelligence assistant

 ------------------------------------------------------------------------------------------